PHOTOS: Heat and fishing on Lake Shelbyville

 That's expected to give way to a chance of showers on Thursday and Friday.

-See XX for the complete forecast and get updated weather information at jg-tc.com/weather/
+See Page B5 for the complete forecast and get updated weather information at jg-tc.com/weather/

 GALLERY: Lake Shelbyville through the years